-The College Chaplains support the emotional, social, and spiritual wellbeing of students, staff, families, and the wider school community by providing pastoral care services and strategies.
-They work closely with our wellbeing and allied health staff to support students and their educational outcomes.
-The Chaplain is also involved with the special services that are arranged for Easter and Christmas, and other occasions.
+The College Chaplain supports the emotional, social, and spiritual wellbeing of students, staff, families, and the wider school community by providing pastoral care services and strategies.
+The Chaplain works closely with our wellbeing and allied health staff to support students and their educational outcomes.
+The Chaplain is also involved with the special services that are arranged for Easter, Christmas, and other occasions.

 Our Counselling Team comprises of professional Psychologists and Social Workers.
 Their primary goal is to assist in nurturing and supporting positive mental health outcomes.
 All Newhaven College students are welcome to contact the Counselling team for support, whether that be for a one-off chat, or longer-term support.